rventura/demo-hpc/README.md

 ```
 Then, open the resulting `slurm-*.out` log file.

-You can play with parallelization by changing the number of tasks in `job.sh` to some more agressive value, e.g.
+You can play with parallelization by changing the number of tasks in `job.sh` to some more aggressive value, e.g.
 ```
 #SBATCH --ntasks=256
 ```